iHamsterball/stellaris_tech_tree/README.md

 Please read the file [LOCALIZATION.md](docs/LOCALIZATION.md) if you want to contribute to this project with a new language support.

-Please send mails to <feedback@cother.org> or open issues if you meet some abnormal behavior, or if you have any suggestions.
+Please send mails to <feedback@cother.org> or open issues if you meet any abnormal behaviors, or if you have any suggestions.